Graduation & Insurance

 - A high school or college graduate gets involved in a volunteer program transporting young people, homeless people or elderly people from one place to another and uses his or her own car (or one owned by their parents).
 The insured vehicle’s policyholder could be liable for injuries or property damage that occurs while their son or daughter is driving.

 - A graduate gets a job and starts driving a family car much more frequently.
 If the car is insured through the parents, this could create a need for coverage adjustment because some policy options specify that the car will not be driven to work or will only be driven a limited number of miles per day.

-- A high school graduate heads off to college and leaves the car behind.
-A student who leaves his/her car behind at home while attending school in another location can be listed on the parents’ policy as a “student living away,” dramatically reducing the insurance premium for that vehicle while maintaining coverage if the vehicle is still used occasionally.
+- A college freshman drives their car far less after starting school.
+A student who leaves his/her car behind at home while attending school in another location – or, in some cases, has access to the car while at school but drives fewer miles - may be listed on the parents’ auto policy as a “student living away,” dramatically reducing the insurance premium for that vehicle while maintaining coverage if the vehicle is still used occasionally.

 It’s important that families check with their insurance company or agent to understand how coverage may need to be updated.
 A few minutes adjusting coverage can prevent long-term headaches for parents and graduates alike.